Unveiling the Importance of Nonshortest Paths in Quantum Networks: Introduction

-More importantly, we highlight that this separation of universality classes is rooted in how the two percolation problems respond to an increase in the longer length scale, $V$, controlling the lengths of \emph{non-shortest paths}.
+More importantly, we highlight that this separation of universality classes is rooted in how the two percolation problems respond to an increase in the longer length scale, $V$, controlling the lengths of \emph{nonshortest paths}.
 When $V\to \infty$, we find that the classical percolation critical exponents become decoupled from $V$, depending \emph{only} on the shorter length scale $U$.
 In contrast, the concurrence percolation critical exponents depend on \emph{both} $U$ and $V$.
 This distinction extends to the behavior of critical thresholds: while both $p_{\text{th}}$ and $c_{\text{th}}$ tend towards unity as $V\to \infty$, the concurrence threshold $c_{\text{th}}$ has a slower rate of approach.
 This implies a {higher resilience}~\cite{dong2021optimal,gao2016universal,liu2022network} of concurrence connectivity against increase of $V$, a phenomenon we also observe in real-world network topology.
-Our findings underscore the role of {longer paths} in QN: despite the exponential decay of entanglement along longer paths, these paths {cannot} be ignored in concurrence percolation.
-In fact, \emph{if abundant, longer paths still contribute significantly to QN connectivity. } In practice, this principle suggests that an effective design of QN should move beyond focusing solely on the shortest paths to a strategic incorporation of longer paths as well.
-This view may open up novel opportunities to explore advanced quantum communication technologies, such as path routing~\cite{q-netw-route_p19} and network coding~\cite{pirandola2017fundamental,q-netw-code_klgnr10}, in a synergistic manner.
+Our findings emphasize the role of {nonshortest paths} in QN: despite the exponential decay of entanglement along longer paths, these paths {cannot} be ignored in concurrence percolation.
+In fact, \emph{if abundant, nonshortest paths still contribute notably to QN connectivity. } In practice, this principle suggests that an effective design of QN should move beyond focusing solely on the shortest paths to strategic incorporation of longer paths as well.
+This view may open up novel opportunities to explore advanced quantum communication technologies, such as path routing~\cite{q-netw-route_p19} and network coding~\cite{5513644}, in a synergistic manner.
+By highlighting the role of nonshortest paths, this work provides insight into the fundamental mechanism driving the superior performance of QNs and offers guidance for designing robust QNs.